mfcabrera/hooqu/README.rst

 References
 -----------

-This project is a "spiritual" port of `Apache Deequ <https://github.com/awslabs/deequ/>`_ and thus tries to emulate when possible the API trying to remain pythonic as much as possible.
-This project does not use (py)Spark but rather Pandas (and hopefully in the future it will support other DF implementations).
+This project is a "spiritual" port of `Apache Deequ <https://github.com/awslabs/deequ/>`_ and thus tries to implement the declarative API described on the paper "`Automating large-scale data quality verification <http://www.vldb.org/pvldb/vol11/p1781-schelter.pdf>`_" while trying to remain pythonic as much as possible.
+This project does not use (py)Spark but rather Pandas (and hopefully in the future it will support other compatible dataframe implementations).

 Name
 ---------